Lehigh-CSB/newsletter/ish-1/ish-1.md

 <br />

-**Best of luck graduates...** If everyone can take a brief moment, there are posts on both the CSBA Instagram and LinkedIn Group pages, to show some love ❤️ to our seniors.
+**Best of luck graduates...** If everyone can take a brief moment, there are posts on both the CSBA Instagram and LinkedIn Group pages, so you can show some love ❤️ to our graduates.
 From the entire CSBA, we wish you well for whatever you put your mind towards. 👋

 _**[Read more](TBD)**_